Are Anxiety and Stress Overwhelming Your Life?

 Life transitions, like moving to a new place or starting a new job, can bring their own mix of anticipation and anxiety.
 Even routine health check-ups can have you feeling a bit on edge, waiting for the results.
 As a parent, making tough decisions for your kids can be nerve-wracking, and conflicts with loved ones can leave you feeling a bit anxious.
 Social events might make you feel a tad apprehensive, especially if you’re stepping into a new crowd.
 And when it comes to travelling, well, the unknowns can stir up a mix of excitement and nerves.
 Remember, feeling a little anxious in these situations is completely normal, and it’s all part of navigating life’s twists and turns.

-While there is nothing wrong with a small amount of anxiety, persistent anxiety, characterized by overwhelming and persistent worry and fear regarding everyday situations, can significantly disrupt your ability to function normally.
+While there is nothing wrong with a small amount of anxiety, persistent anxiety, characterised by overwhelming and persistent worry and fear regarding everyday situations, can significantly disrupt your ability to function normally.

 You Do Not Have To Live with Anxiety